About the Center for Humanities and the Arts

 Each year a quorum of faculty members serve on the Center's Steering Committee.
 These distinguished scholars and artists, drawn from across the university, direct the work of the Center, aiding the director in selecting themes and speakers, overseeing the budget, and determining future programs.
 The current members of the Steering Committee are:

-- Francoise Duresse - Department of Art and Art History
+- Francoise Duresse-Stimilli - Department of Art and Art History

-- Asuncion Horno-Delgado - Department of Spanish and Portuguese
+- Michelle Ellsworth - Department of Theatre and Dance

 The Center for Humanities and the Arts is fortunate to have Paula Anderson as its Program Assistant.
 Paula has worked at the University of Colorado Boulder since 1993.
 She has been involved with CHA since its inception, and has overseen CHA's operations full-time since 1998.

 In November 2004 CHA welcomed our Administrative Assistant, Lisa Bailey.
 Lisa oversees GCAH grants, and assists with all CHA events.